LambdaTest/lambdatest-github-app-sample/README.md

    # OR
    @kaneai Generate test cases
    ```
-3. **Watch the Magic** as LambdaTest analyzes your changes and creates tests
+3. **Watch the Magic** as LambdaTest:
+   - Analyzes your code changes
+   - Generates relevant test cases
+   - Identifies similar existing test cases
+   - Combines all tests for comprehensive coverage
+   - Runs the complete test suite
 4. **Review Results** in the PR comments and LambdaTest dashboard

 ### 🔄 Workflow Integration